User Guide: simpleRTK3B Pro

 In case you want to start/stop logging using a physical button there is a LOG labelled pin in the board for this purpose.

-If you need additional information, such as upgrading firmware or configuring the receiver as a base-Rover please refer to the Septentrio Configuration Page.
+If you need additional information, such as upgrading firmware or configuring the receiver as a base-rover please refer to the Septentrio Configuration Page.

 Accessories